Turner Turnpike: Services

 Full service areas featuring McDonald's restaurants and Love's gas stations are located eastbound just east of Chandler and westbound near Stroud.
-The Stroud facility is located in the median and previously served both eastbound and westbound traffic until June 2020 when the new Chandler service area opened.
-Future plans call for reconstruction of the Stroud service area in the same general location as the existing facility.
-The turnpike will also be reconstructed to make the new westbound service area a right-hand exit off the turnpike.
+The Stroud facility was located in the median and previously served both eastbound and westbound traffic until June 2020 when the new Chandler service area opened to serve eastbound traffic(it continued to serve the westbound traffic until 2025).
+In 2025, plans call for reconstruction of the Stroud service area in the same general location as the existing facility.
+The turnpike will also be reconstructed to make the new westbound service area a right-hand exit off the turnpike (thus relocating the service area from the median to the north side of the turnpike).

 Full service areas featuring similar amenities as the Stroud Service Area were previously located eastbound at Bristow and westbound at Wellston.
 The fuel stations at these locations closed in 2007, and the McDonald's restaurants were closed and demolished ca. 2011.
 A westbound gas station near Heyburn was closed in June 2017 in anticipation of a major turnpike reconstruction project and an eastbound gas station at Chandler was closed following the opening of the new eastbound Chandler service area.
 These five service areas were originally Howard Johnson's restaurants and full-service Phillips 66 stations, but changed to their current configurations in the 1980s as was the case with concession areas along other Oklahoma turnpikes.

 Law enforcement along the Turner Turnpike is provided by Oklahoma Highway Patrol Troop YB, a special troop assigned to the turnpike.